 Cardinal vs Ordinal: Which one should I teach my child first?

 We need to be watchful about confusing the child by switching frequently between the two systems frequently.
-Especially if you are teaching numbers to young children who are either in pre-primary or kindergarten age group.
+Especially if you are teaching numbers to young children who are either in the pre-primary or kindergarten age group.
 We, adults, are so used to using these two systems of numbers in the daily language that we fail to realise that Cardinal and Ordinal Numbers could be confusing from the child’s perspective.

 In general, it is best (and easier) for the child to understand the concept of quantity rather than position.
 It should be noted that even operations such as addition or subtraction or multiplication are relevant to the cardinal system and not the ordinal system.
 Therefore, we would advise parents to try and use the Cardinal system (quantity) as their basis for teaching numbers to young children, at least till the age of 4.
 The correct age could, of course, would vary from child to child.